 Lyman L. Fink Excellence in Writing Contest

-The Jackson College Foundation, in collaboration with the Language, Literature and Arts department, sponsors the Lyman L. Fink Excellence in Writing Contest and publication.
-The contest awards winning essayists with cash prizes that come from the Lyman L. Fink Excellence in Writing Fund managed by the Jackson College Foundation.
+The Jackson College Foundation sponsors the Lyman L. Fink Excellence in Writing Contest and publication.
+The contest awards winning essayists with cash prizes or scholarships that come from the Lyman L. Fink Excellence in Writing Fund managed by the Jackson College Foundation.
 The Fund was established in memory of Mr. Fink, an English professor at what was then Jackson Community College from 1966 to 1987.

 - You may submit ONE individually authored essay.